peter1357908/Resistance-Online-Server-/src/protocol.md

 * allow reconnecting to an ongoing game after disconnecting
 * allow spectating games
 * implement a `cardHoveredOver` action to complement `cardClicked` action
+* merge 'everyoneViewedFaction' with 'teamSelectionStarting' (alternatively, distinguish between the three similar use cases by what fields are meaningful to each)